rhyolight/nupic.geospatial/README.md

-# Grok: Hound
+# Hound

-Visualization of GPS coordinates and anomaly scores for the Hound application.
+Geospatial anomaly detection app using NuPIC.

 ## Usage

+Run:

+    python server.py

-Open `static/index.html` in your browser.
+Then open `http://localhost:5000` in your browser.

 ### Loading your own data